-- Children where the School is the closest state funded non-selective, mainstream school admitting children to the relevant year group to the child's home address.
+- Students with a sibling attending the school at the time of application2.
+In the event of there being more siblings than there are remaining places in a year group, it is possible that a sibling under these circumstances would not be offered a place.
+Where siblings exceed the remaining places in a year group, places will be allocated by the drawing of lots.
+Please also see the note on multiple births and siblings in the same year below. - Students where the School is the closest state funded non-selective, mainstream school admitting students to the relevant year group to the student's home address.
 Distance will be measured in a straight line from the Post Office Address Point of the home to the Post Office Address Point of the schools, calculated electronically to three figures after the decimal point (e.g. 1.543 miles).
-The home address is considered as the address where the child lives for the majority of term time with a parent (as defined in section 576 of the Education Act 1996).
-Where a child lives normally during the school week with more than one parent at different addresses, the home address accepted for the purposes of school admissions will be the one where the child spends the majority of term time.
-If a parent can show that their child spends an equal amount of time at two addresses during school term time with a parent, they can choose which address to use on the application.
-If a parent has more than one home, we will accept the address where the parent and child normally live for the majority of the school term time as the home address. - Other children by distance from the School, with priority for admission given to children who live nearest to the School.
+The home address is considered as the address where the student lives for the majority of term time with a parent/carer (as defined in section 576 of the Education Act 1996).
+Where a student lives normally during the school week with more than one parent/carer at different addresses, the home address accepted for the purposes of school admissions will be the one where the student spends the majority of term time.
+If a parent/carer can show that their child spends an equal amount of time at two addresses during school term time with a parent/carer, they can choose which address to use on the application.
+If a parent/carer has more than one home, we will accept the address where the parent/carer and child normally live for the majority of the school term time as the home address. - Other students by distance from the School, with priority for admission given to students who live nearest to the School.
 Distance will be measured and home address defined as set out above.